raghav-garg/Pukam-Pukai/README.md

-# Smart-Dice
+# Smart Dice
-Smart Dice is a game to decide whoever gets the first chance
+Out of all participants, this app will help you get first one to start